coder/code-server/docs/guide.md

 For example: `http://my-code-server.com/user/123/workspace/my-app`.
 To achieve this result:

-1. start code server with the switch `--abs-proxy-base-path=/user/123/workspace`
+1. Start code server with the switch `--abs-proxy-base-path=/user/123/workspace`
 2. Follow one of the instructions above for your framework.